A catalogue of software constructs, languages, or APIs which are unexpectedly Turing-complete; implications for security and reliability

-TC, besides being foundational to computer science and understanding many key issues like “why a perfect antivirus program is impossible, is also weirdly common: one might think that such universality as a system being smart enough to be able to run any program might be difficult or hard to achieve, but it turns out to be the opposite and it is difficult to write a useful system which does not immediately tip over into TC.
-It turns out that given even a little control over input into something which transforms input to output, one can typically leverage that control into full-blown TC.
-This can be amusing, useful (although usually not), harmful, or extremely insecure & a cracker’s delight (see
+TC, besides being foundational to computer science and understanding many key issues like “why a perfect antivirus program is impossible”, is also weirdly common: one might think that such universality as a system being smart enough to be able to run any program might be difficult or hard to achieve, but it turns out to be the opposite—it is difficult to write a useful system which does not immediately tip over into TC.
+“Surprising” examples of this behavior remind us that TC lurks everywhere, and security is extremely difficult.

 They are probably best considered as a subset of “discovered” or “found” esoteric programming languages (esolangs).
-So FRACTRAN, as extraordinarily minimalist as it is, does not count2; nor would a deliberately obfuscated language like Malbolge (where it took years to write a trivial program & an interpreter was only solved in 2020) count because it was designed to be an esolang; but neither would Conway’s Game of Life count because questions about whether it was TC appeared almost immediately upon publication and so it turning out to be TC is not surprising, and given the complexity of packet-switching networks & routers it’s not necessarily too surprising if one can build a cellular automaton into them or encode logical circuits, or if airplane ticket planning/validation is not just NP-hard or EXPSPACE-hard but undecidable (because of the complex rules airlines require).
+So FRACTRAN, as extraordinarily minimalist as it is, does not count; nor would a deliberately obfuscated language like Malbolge (where it took years to write a trivial program & an interpreter was only solved in 2020) count because it was designed to be an esolang; but neither would Conway’s Game of Life count because questions about whether it was TC appeared almost immediately upon publication and being able to program Tetris in it is not surprising, and given the complexity of packet-switching Ethernet networks & routers it’s not necessarily too surprising if one can build a cellular automaton into them or encode logical circuits, or if airplane ticket planning/validation is not just NP-hard or EXPSPACE-hard but undecidable (because of the complex rules airlines require).
 Many configuration or special-purpose languages or tools or complicated games turn out to violate the Rule of least power & be “accidentally Turing-complete”, like Sendmail1, MediaWiki templates,

-sed or repeated regexp / find-replace commands in an editor (any form of string substitution or templating or compile-time computation is highly likely to be TC on its own or when iterated since they often turn out to support a lambda calculus or a term-rewriting language or tag system eg. esolangs “ / / / ” or Thue), XSLT, Infinite Minesweeper, Dwarf Fortress3, Starcraft, Minecraft, Ant, Transport Tycoon, C++ templates & Java generics, DNA computing etc are TC but these are not surprising either: many games support scripting (ie TC-ness) to make their development easier and enable fan modifications, so games’ TC may be as simple as including syntax for calling out to a better-known language like Perl (which can’t even be parsed without undecidability coming up), or it may just be an obscure part of a standard format (most people these days are probably unaware that TrueType & many fonts are PostScript programs[^SVG] based on stack machines, similar to DWARF debugging and ELF metadata, or that some music formats go beyond MIDI in providing scripting capabilities and must be interpreted to be displayed; once one knows this, then fonts being TC are no more surprising than TeX documents being TC, leading of course, to many severe & fascinating font or media security vulnerabilities such as the BLEND vulnerability or SNES & NES code exploiting Linux systems.
+sed or repeated regexp / find-replace commands in an editor (any form of string substitution or templating or compile-time computation is highly likely to be TC on its own or when iterated since they often turn out to support a lambda calculus or a term-rewriting language or tag system eg. esolangs “ / / / ” or Thue), XSLT, Infinite Minesweeper, Dwarf Fortress2, Starcraft, Minecraft in Minecraft, Ant, Transport Tycoon & Cities: Skyline, C++ templates & Java generics, RNA/DNA computing etc are TC but these are not surprising either: many games support scripting (ie. TC-ness) to make their development easier and enable fan modifications, so games’ TC may be as simple as including syntax for calling out to a better-known language like Perl (which can’t even be parsed without undecidability coming up), or it may just be an obscure part of a standard format (most people these days are probably unaware that TrueType & many fonts are PostScript programs based on stack machines, similar to DWARF debugging and ELF metadata, or that some music formats go beyond MIDI in providing scripting capabilities and must be interpreted to be displayed; once one knows this, then fonts being TC are no more surprising than TeX documents being TC, leading of course, to many severe & fascinating font or media security vulnerabilities such as the BLEND vulnerability or SNES & NES code exploiting Linux systems.
 Other formats, like PDF, are simply appalling.3).
 Similarly, such feats as creating a small Turing machine using Legos or dominos4 would not count, since we already know that mechanical computers work.
 It may be somewhat surprising that the Z3 electromechanical computer is Turing-complete given that it could only “execute fixed sequences of of floating-point arithmetical operations (addition, subtraction, multiplication, division, and square roots)”—but with all those operations, the camel’s nose is in the tent.

 Wang tiles: multi-colored squares, whose placement is governed by the rule that adjacent colors must be the same (historically, not surprising to Wang, but was surprising to me and I think to a lot of other people)

 - MMU shuffle computer RAM around to make programming easier; if a program sets up its share of memory properly, it can execute arbitrary computations via MMU page-faults (comments; paper) without ever running code itself by turning the MMU faulting mechanism into a one-instruction set computer.